Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: SUSY Contributions to

-where $g_{VL}^{l}=C^{\rm SUSY}(\tau \to \nu_{\tau}l\nu_{l})/C^{\rm SM}(\tau \to \nu_{\tau}l\nu_{l})$ with $C^{\rm SM}(\tau \to \nu_{\tau}l\nu_{l})=2\sqrt{2}G_{F}$.
-As we will show, this imposes an important constraint on SUSY contributions to $g_{VL}$.} Our calculation is based on FlavorKit \cite{Porod:2014xia}, SARAH \cite{Staub:2013tta} and SPheno \cite{Porod:2011nf}, although the dominant penguin corrections were also derived analytically. {Renormalisation is performed at one loop using the $\overline{DR}$ scheme (following SARAH and SPheno) including the full momentum dependence for any SUSY and Higgs state.
-As a cross-check of its implementation, we have explicitly verified that, while our loop integrals for the two and three point functions depend upon the renormalisation scale, such a dependence drops out in the computation of physical observables.
-Further, it can be extracted from our equations that the loop corrections scale with $v^{2}/M_{\rm SUSY}^{2}$ so that in the very large $M_{\rm SUSY}$ limit the loop effects go to zero, hence ${\mathcal{R}}(D)$ and ${\mathcal{R}}(D^{\ast})$ approach their SM values}}.
+The SUSY contributions to $g_{VL}$ are generated from the penguin corrections to the vertex $W^\pm l \nu_l $ $(l=e,\mu,\tau)$ through the exchange of charginos and neutralinos alongside sleptons and sneutrinos, respectively, as displayed in Fig.~\ref{fig2}.
+Our calculation is based on FlavorKit \cite{Porod:2014xia}, SARAH \cite{Staub:2013tta} and SPheno \cite{Porod:2011nf}, although the dominant penguin corrections were also derived analytically. {Renormalisation is performed at one loop using the $\overline{\rm DR}$ scheme (following SARAH and SPheno) including the full momentum dependence for any SUSY and Higgs state.
+As a cross-check of the implementation, we have explicitly verified that, while our loop integrals for the two and three point functions depend upon the renormalisation scale, such a dependence drops out in the computation of physical observables.
+In fact, it can be extracted from our equations that the loop corrections scale with $v^{2}/M_{\rm SUSY}^{2}$, so that, in the limit of very large $M_{\rm SUSY}$, the loop effects go to zero, hence ${R}(D)$ and ${R}(D^{\ast})$ approach their SM values.
+In order to have sizable loop functions, we will enforce on our scans the condition $m_{\chi^{0}_1}\approx m_{\chi^{-}_1}\lesssim 500~{\rm GeV}$}.

-{In Fig.~\ref{fig3} we display the regions in the ($g_{VL}, g_{VR}$) plane that can accommodate the BaBar and Belle results on ${\mathcal{R}}(D)$ and ${\mathcal{R}}({D^*})$ within a $1 \sigma$ confidence level and compare these to the MSSM expectations at the one-loop level.
-It is clear that the contributions that induce vector operators, like the aforementioned triangle diagrams, lead to ${\mathcal{R}}(D)$ and ${\mathcal{R}}({D^*})$ close to or within the experimental regions.
-We can also conclude that $g_{VL}$ must be non-vanishing and of order $0.1$ while $g_{VR}$ can be in the range $[-0.1,0.1]$.
-Also, it is remarkable that our SUSY model can perfectly account for the Belle results and is within $2\sigma$ of the BaBar ones.}

 {Let us now try to decode our results, by concentrating on the Wilson coefficient $C_{VL}$, which sees contributions induced by the penguin topologies in Fig. \ref{fig2}.
-Firstly, we can confirm that the graph with neutral Higgs bosons is small (yet not negligible) while the other two are roughly comparable.} Thus, the emerging $C_{VL}^{\mathrm{SUSY}}$ term is essentially ($h^0\equiv H_{\rm SM}$)
+Firstly, we can confirm that the graph with neutral Higgs bosons is small while the other two are roughly comparable.} Thus, the emerging $C_{VL}^{\mathrm{SUSY}}$ term is essentially